 Each Community Gathering includes a rehearsal of the piece led by a neighborhood singing group and a facilitated conversation about the future of art in your neighborhood and the city.
 An Illinois Humanities-trained facilitator will lead this discussion, in partnership with a local cultural organization, to assess local arts and culture resources and to reimagine our individual roles in advocating for a brighter future for arts and culture in the life of the individual, the neighborhood, and the city.
-These neighborhood gatherings connect organizations, choirs, and residents in an active citywide community; this community will ultimately gather to perform the final performance of crowd out on October 1.
+These neighborhood gatherings connect organizations, choirs, and residents in an active citywide community; this community will ultimately gather to perform the final performance of crowd out on October 1 at 3 PM.

 A LASTING IMPACT

 The 50 neighborhood programs, while in immediate service of crowd out, also create a cultural infrastructure for future community-based programs, including small-group discussions and performances, and for citywide cultural initiatives, like the Terra Foundation’s 2018 Art Design Chicago.
 With these Gatherings, we aim to foster artistic and cultural resource-sharing and collaboration among neighborhoods and to activate citywide systems like Aldermanic Offices, Parks, Libraries, and the Chicago Transit Authority (CTA), highlighting them as integral components of this cultural infrastructure.